vyca2017/content/content/tutorials/freecom/part-1.md

 ## Preparing the GraphQL server

-You can now either create these model types and relations manually in the Web UI of the  [Graphcool console](https://console.graph.cool) or use the [command-line interface](https://www.npmjs.com/package/graphcool) to create the project including the data model for you.
+You can now either create these model types and relations manually in the Web UI of the  [Graphcool console](https://console.graph.cool) or use the [command-line interface](https://www.npmjs.com/package/graphcool) to create the project including the data model.
 Simply download the complete [schema file](https://github.com/graphcool-examples/schemas/blob/master/freecom.schema) and execute the following command in a Terminal:

 ```sh
 graphcool create freecom.schema